← Back to the build log

 What We Tried (and What Failed)

 Giant system prompts.
 We packed every convention, decision, and preference into the system prompt.
 It worked until the prompt hit 8,000 tokens and the agent spent more time re-reading instructions than writing code.
-And it still didn't remember runtime decisions. the ones made during the session that weren't in any document.
+And it still didn't remember runtime decisions: the ones made during the session that weren't in any document.

 Conversation history.
 We saved full conversation logs and loaded them at session start.
 This collapsed under its own weight within a week.
 A 200-message conversation log is 50,000+ tokens of context that's 90% irrelevant to the current task.
 The agent would get confused by old discussions about problems that were already solved.